 Saronic islands: the most sophisticated of all Greek island groups

 One of the best thing about them is that they’re untouched by mass international tourism.
 That is perhaps because places like Hydra, for example, is car-free.
-Everyone who visits gets around by boat, on foot or even by mule, giving you a truly historic feeling.
-It is provide one with the opportunity to escape the hustle and bustle of everyday life.
+Everyone who visits gets around by boat, on foot or even by mule, giving you a truly old-fashioned feeling.
+It provides one with the opportunity to escape the hustle and bustle of modern everyday life.

 Hydra: where poets go to write

 Hydra has been the most popular destination of the group since the 1960s.
 During that time, the island became a hub for international artists.
 One reason is because it combines elegance with a slow-paced lifestyle in a traditional setting.
 It was also the muse and longtime home of poet and songwriter Leonard Cohen.

 Without a doubt, Hydra’s port is ideal for history lovers.
 Many of the critical battles of the War of Independence in 1821 occurred there.
 In fact, scars from some battles are still visible in the architecture.

 Hydra’s beaches make it a great destination for summer trips, but its natural beauty and cosmopolitan town, filled with artisans’ shops, museums, and boutiques, make it the perfect spot for a short trip throughout the year.

 Similarly, Spetses attracts visitors who seek to immerse themselves in the elegant and traditional setting of the island.

 Ionian islands: the tropical islands of the Greek island groups